What Is Effective Gross Income?

 Other Income: This typically includes vending machines, laundry machines, parking spot rental, storage, pet fees, and late fees for multifamily properties.
 It is more likely to include only vending machine income, parking spot rental, and late fees for other commercial property types (i.e. retail, office properties).

 Vacancies: As not all of a multifamily or commercial building will be occupied at all times, it’s essential to calculate for vacancy when using the formula.
-The average vacancy rate for traditional commercial or multifamily properties is 7%, while it’s typically much greater for specialized commercial property types (i.e. hotel, self-storage).
+The average vacancy rate for traditional commercial or multifamily properties is 7%, while it’s typically much greater for specialized commercial property types (i.e. hotel, self storage).
 For instance, in 2018, the average hotel vacancy rate was nearly 34%.
-However, from a real estate investing standpoint, this only matters if the hotel property is owner-occupied— in the somewhat rare case that a hotel company was leasing the building from a property owner, the owner would consider the building fully occupied, no matter the hotel’s actual vacancy rate.
+However, from a real estate investing standpoint, this only matters if the hotel property is owner-occupied— in the case that a hotel company was leasing the building from a property owner, the owner would consider the building fully occupied, no matter the hotel’s actual vacancy rate.
 Vacancy rates can also impact other sources of income, especially for multifamily properties that are using RUBS income for their utility payments.

 Credit loss: Credit loss occurs when a tenant is occupying a property, or a unit of a property, but is not paying rent, or is not paying fully.
 Unfortunately for landlords, state and local eviction laws must be followed, so it can sometimes take 60-90 days (or even more) to legally evict someone from a property.
 A tenant that occupies a unit but does not pay rent is also sometimes referred to as an economic vacancy.

 Loss to lease: Some EGI calculations also include loss to lease, which refers to the lost opportunity for income calculated between market rates and the effective in-place rents a property is charging.
 This is most common in multifamily properties offering rent concessions.